Skip to main content

 Create and host an SSH key on a cloud server

-SSH keys can be used to securely server connections over the encrypted SSH protocol.
-This is a key pair: the private key is stored on the local computer and the public key is placed on the server.
+SSH keys can be used to securely connect to a server using the encrypted SSH protocol.
+It is a pair of keys: the private key is stored on the local computer and the public key is placed on the server.

 We recommend using SSH keys instead of login and password to authenticate to the cloud server.